AlexYess/XCurrency/docs/user-stories/US-12 Rate Sellers.md

 ## Description

 After the buyer purchases from the seller, the buyer will be able to rate the seller so other buyers can determine whether or not the seller is trustworthy
+* After purchase, able to rate the profile out of 1-5 stars
+* Provide any comments
+* Submit review to be displayed on seller page

 ## Story Estimate